LorenMin107/AdventureMate/routes/api/README.md

 # API Routes

-This directory contains the API routes for the MyanCamp application.
+This directory contains the API routes for the AdventureMate application.

 ## Directory Structure